 Are you interested in finding out more about the diocesan priesthood here in Cleveland?

 First, take the time to check out our discernment resources and listen to some of the vocation stories we have posted.
 Then, we want you to know that we are here to accompany you as you discern further.
 Contact Fr.
-Mike, our Vocations Director, if any of the opportunities below interest you and to discuss the discernment and formation process here in the Diocese of Cleveland.
+Eric, our Vocations Director, if any of the opportunities below interest you and to discuss the discernment and formation process here in the Diocese of Cleveland.

 Types of Discernment Events